tathamoddie/Repair-Environment.ps1/README.md

     Fix applied: Back connection hostname added for service.site.localtest.me

     All tests now passing (fixes were applied)
-    If you are still experiencing issues, diagnose the problem then add more tests here to prevent it in the future
+    If you are still experiencing an issue, diagnose the problem then add more tests here to prevent it in the future

 When you're not sure if it's your environment or your code that's broken:

     C:\code\SomeProject> Repair-Environment.ps1

     All tests passed (no fixes required)
-    If you are still experiencing issues, diagnose the problem then add more tests here to prevent it in the future
+    If you are still experiencing an issue, diagnose the problem then add more tests here to prevent it in the future

 ## How to add this to your project